emswann/sequelizedBurger/README.md

 # Eat-Da-Burger
-Burger Logger with MySQL, Node, Express, Handlebars and Sequelize ORM - Homework #13
+Burger Logger with MySQL, Node, Express, Handlebars and Sequelize ORM

 Eat-Da-Burger! is a full stack restaurant app that lets users input the names of burgers they would like to eat.
 When a user submits a burger, the burger name is displayed on the left side of the page.
 It is waiting to be devoured as shown with the 'Devour It!' button.